Skip to main content

 Participant fields, Custom fields and Checkout input fields each serve distinct purposes and understanding their differences can help clarify when to use each.

-Managing customer and participant data effectively is key to ensuring seamless operations and a personalized experience.
+Managing customer and participant data effectively is key to ensuring smooth operations and a personalized booking experience.
 Within the platform, three primary features are available for collecting customer and participant information:

 • Participant fields